 How to Get The Friends You Want, while Staying Naturally Introverted

-So, if introverts are different, they need to socialize in a different way.
-Here are some tips to keep in mind, as you’re getting a happier social life.
+So, if introverts are different, they need to socialize differently.
+Here are some tips you need to keep in mind as you socialize and make friends as an introvert.

-If you’re an introvert, focus on less people, but connect in a deeper way.
+If you’re an introvert, focus on fewer people, but connect more deeply.

-Spend more time getting to know a handful of people.
+Spend more time getting to know those people.
 If you focus on keeping in touch with 5 to 8 friends, that’s more than enough.
-Eventually, you’ll lose some of them, and keep only the best matches for you.
+Make friends only with the best matches for you.

 Tip #2 – Don’t like to talk about yourself?
 You don’t have to!